In mythology, how is Pandora often portrayed?

 Master AMSCO Literary Terms and Allusions Test.
 Enhance your literary skills with engaging flashcards and multiple choice questions.
 Equip yourself with tips and insights to ace the test now!

-Pandora is often portrayed as a source of trouble in mythology, primarily due to the myth surrounding her creation and the opening of her famous box (or jar).
-According to the myth, Pandora was the first woman, created by the gods as part of a punishment to humanity.
-Each god endowed her with unique gifts, but she also received a box containing all the evils of the world.
-When she opened it out of curiosity, she inadvertently released these evils into the world, leaving only hope inside once she closed it again.
+Pandora is often portrayed as a source of trouble due to the myth surrounding her creation and the consequences of her actions.
+In Greek mythology, she was the first woman, created by the gods as part of a punishment to humanity.
+According to the myth, Pandora was given a jar (often referred to as a box) containing all the world's evils.
+When she opened it out of curiosity, she released these evils into the world, leaving only hope inside that could provide comfort amid the suffering caused by her actions.

 Subscribe